 The bandwidth requirements stated above are strictly for ICCS, database, and other inter-server traffic.
-If calls are going over the IP WAN, additional bandwidth must be provisioned for voice or media traffic, depending on the voice codec used for the calls.
+If calls are going over the IP WAN, additional bandwidth must be provisioned for media traffic, depending on the voice and video codecs used for the calls.
+For details see Bandwidth Provisioning, page 3-45.

 • Subscriber servers in the cluster read their local database.
 Database modifications can occur in both the local database as well as the publisher database, depending on the type of changes.
 Informix Dynamic Server (IDS) database replication is used to synchronize the databases on the various servers in the cluster.
 Therefore, when recovering from failure conditions such as the loss of WAN connectivity for an extended period of time, the Unified CM databases must be synchronized with any changes that might have been made during the outage.
 This process happens automatically when database connectivity is restored to the publisher and other servers in the cluster.
 This process can take longer over low bandwidth and/or higher delay links.
 In rare scenarios, manual reset or repair of the database replication between servers in the cluster might be required.
 This is performed by using the commands such as utils dbreplication repair all and/or utils dbreplication reset all at the command line interface (CLI).
-Repair or reset of database replication using the CLI on remote subscribers over the WAN causes all Unified CM databases in the cluster to be re-synchronized, in which case additional bandwidth above 1.544 Mbps might be required.
+Repair or reset of database replication using the CLI on remote subscribers over the WAN causes all Unified CM databases in the cluster to be re-synchronized.
 With longer delays and lower bandwidth between the publisher and subscriber nodes, it can take longer for database replication repair or reset to complete.